klaarnut/user-docs/en/glossary.md

 ## T
 **3-dot menu**

-The vertical 3 small dot appears next to page name on Right Menu and Page Setting.
-It's shortcut to page options such as set as home, set as draft, rename, SEO, and etc.
+The vertical 3 small dots appear next to the page name on Right Menu and Page Setting.
+It's the shortcut to page options such as set as home, set as draft, rename, SEO, and etc.

 **Toolbar**

 Bars that contain nescessary tools that will always be ready to use while you're editing your website.
+It can be opened by directly click on each Toolbar.

 ## U
 **User Interface**